 |September:||California fuchsias, tarweeds, buckwheats, hibiscus, helianthus, late penstemons|

 |October-November:||fall color of snowberries, berries of the madrone, leaves of cottonwoods, deciduous oaks, dogwoods, hawthorn, willows, vine maple, chaparral currant blooms|

 |December:||first manzanita blooms, colorful twigs of deciduous shrubs|

 For more information on the Botanic Garden, classes, or events, visit Friends of the Regional Parks Botanic Garden web site at http://www.nativeplants.org/.
 For more information about volunteer opportunities, call the garden at (510) 544-3169.

-Volunteers facilitate plant sales on Thursday mornings 9am to 12pm, and the first Saturday of each month 11am to 2pm, (except April).
+Volunteers facilitate plant sales on Thursday mornings 9am to 12pm, and the first Saturday of each month 11am to 2pm.
+Seeds are available for sale in the Visitor Center Lobby during open hours.
 For more information, visit Plant Sales and Seeds.

 Enjoy free docent-guided garden tours most Saturdays at 2pm; Sundays at 11am and 2pm.
 Meet us at the Visitors Center.
 Group tours are available by appointment; call (510) 544-3169.
 Docent training is offered most years.

 The Botanic Garden is partially accessible to persons with disabilities.
 This includes the bathrooms at the parking lot.
 The most accessible paths contour around the garden to the right and left from the main entrance.
 The Visitor Center is fully accessible to wheelchair users.